Who is eligible for equity release?

 |

-As the loan you are taking out against your home is repaid from the sale of your property when you die or move into long-term care, your lender will want to ensure your property is saleable.
-Therefore, in addition to the main qualifying conditions, your home will also need to comply with the following requirements.
+Your lender will therefore want to ensure your property is saleable.
+So, in addition to the main qualifying conditions, your home must comply with the following requirements.

 Property type and construction

-Most standard construction properties i.e. brick, stone, tiled or slate roofed houses, flats and bungalows) are acceptable for equity release.
-Some lenders will also consider releasing equity on properties with certain non-standard features such as annexes and flat roofs, however these would be dealt with on a case-by-case basis, with some construction types presenting more challenges.
+Most houses, flats, and bungalows of a standard construction type (i.e. brick or stone with pitched roofs of tile or slate) are acceptable for equity release.
+Some lenders will also consider releasing equity on properties with certain non-standard features, such as annexes and flat roofs.
+However, these are dealt with on a case-by-case basis, with some construction types presenting more challenges than others.

 Property condition

-To qualify for equity release your property must be in a good condition and kept in a good state of repair throughout the duration of the lifetime mortgage.
+To qualify for equity release, your property must be in a good condition.
+It must also be kept in a good state of repair throughout the duration of the lifetime mortgage.
 As part of the application process, a surveyor will visit your property to assess its value and suitability for equity release.

 Property location

-Equity release is available in mainland England, Wales, Scotland and Ireland although there are fewer lenders available in the latter.
-Some islands like the Isle of White also qualify however others such as the Isle of Man don’t.
+Equity release is available in mainland England, Wales, Scotland, and Ireland.
+However, there are fewer lenders in Ireland, so choices are more limited.
+Some islands, such as the Isle of Wight also qualify, while others such as the Isle of Man do not.

-- Rural or remote areas – that may be less attractive to new home owners.
+- Homes in rural or remote areas – that may be less attractive to buyers.

-- High risk areas – that are prone to floods or landslides.
+- Homes in high-risk areas – that are prone to floods or landslides.

-- Neighbouring properties – that may not be attractive to new buyers such as a pub, busy restaurant or train station.
+- Neighbouring properties – such as a pub, busy restaurant or train station that buyers may not want to live alongside

-What else can affect your eligibility for equity release?
+What else could affect my eligibility for equity release?

-In addition to the main eligibility criteria, your application for equity release may also be affected by the following:
+Your application for equity release may also be affected - and even improved - by the following factors.

-An existing mortgage – You can release equity if you have an existing mortgage in place but it will depend on the size of the debt.
-Also, the loan will need to be repaid with the money you release.
+An existing mortgage – It is possible to release equity if you have an existing mortgage but this will depend on the size of the debt.
+You must also clear any existing mortgage, either from savings or with the money you release.
+The remaining cash can be spent however you wish.

-The amount you want to release – This may be a problem if you have a set figure in mind but the actual amount you can release is less because of your age or the value of your property.
-To understand how much cash you could get, use our free calculator.
+The amount you want to release – If you have a set figure in mind you’ll need to make sure that the actual amount you can release will meet your expectations.
+To understand how much cash you could release, based on your age and the value of your property, use our free calculator.

-Health – If you are in poor health, it could impact your ability to release equity in a positive way.
-If the lender believes your medical condition could lead to a shorter life span, they may offer you a larger percentage of your equity as there is a greater chance of the loan being repaid sooner.
+Health – If you are in poor health, this could have a positive impact on the amount of equity you can release.
+If the lender understands that your medical condition could lead to a shorter life span, and a greater chance of the loan being repaid sooner, they may offer you a larger percentage of the equity you have in your property.

 Is it difficult to get equity release?